jamesma/jamesma.github.io/about.md

 Dealchan - Website
 ==================
 > Deal aggregator website by me and my friends for our senior design project.
-Built using Ruby on Rails.
+Built using Ruby on Rails and concepts of [NLP][] and web scraping.